n6ai/minze/README.md

 - 🔒 Typed API - Scale your component library with ease by using TypeScript.
 - 🧬 CLI - Use the command line to scaffold instant dev environments.
 - 📕 Storybook - Minze x Storybook dev environment integration.
-- 📖 Docs - Extensive documentation and API Reference.
+- 📖 Docs - Extensive documentation and API reference.

 ## Packages